Office: MB 309

 Phone: (519) 661-2111 x85619

-Violinist, Irene Tandberg's career as performer and pedagogue spans over three decades.
-She has established a vibrant private studio where students have been honoured with many prestigious scholarships and awards, obtained positions at notable international & domestic schools & orchestras, and pursued distinguished solo careers.
+Violinist, Irene Tandberg's career as performer and pedagogue spans four decades.
+She has established vibrant private and university studios where her students have been honoured with many prestigious scholarships and awards, obtained positions at notable international & domestic schools & orchestras, and pursued distinguished solo careers.

 Irene was born in Denmark.
-Her first teacher was her grandfather, Wolf Notkin (a member of the Royal Danish National Symphony Orchestra), who is to be credited with nurturing her deep love of music and the sound of her violin.
-In later years her principal teachers were Gwen Thompson and Dana Mazurkevich at the University of Western Ontario.
-Irene then went on to follow her passion and vocation for performance and teaching, with pedagogues Richard Lawrence, John Kendall, Elaine Klimasko, Tom Wermuth and pursued Suzuki teacher training.
+Her first teacher was her grandfather, Wolf Notkin (a member of the Royal Danish National Symphony Orchestra), who is to be credited with nurturing her deep love of music and inspiring a life long journey of discovery through sound.
+In later years, her principal teachers were Gwen Thompson and Dana Mazurkevich at the University of Western Ontario.
+Irene then went on to follow her passion and vocation for performance and teaching with acclaimed pedagogues, while concurrently pursuing Suzuki teacher training.

 Past recordings and performances reflect an eclectic range of engagements on Modern and Baroque violin.
 She has had the privilege to perform in core, principal and solo positions with many fine orchestras and chamber groups including L’Harmonie Universelle, Nota Bene and Arcady.
-She is the founder of the quartet, Octo Mani.
+In 1989 she founded the string quartet, Octo Mani.